Luno-lab/lkdoc/docs/hooks/transaction/use-send-transaction-hash.md

 type HexString = `0x${string}`;  // Hexadecimal string starting with 0x
 ```

+> [!TIP]
-**Note**: This hook is similar to `useSendTransaction` but returns the transaction hash immediately after the transaction is signed and sent, without waiting for the transaction to be included in a block or finalized.
+> This hook is similar to `useSendTransaction` but returns the transaction hash immediately after the transaction is signed and sent, without waiting for the transaction to be included in a block or finalized.
 Use this when you only need the transaction hash.

+> [!WARNING]
-**Important**: In Polkadot, transaction hashes are not guaranteed to be unique across the entire chain, although they are generally unique within a block.
+> In Polkadot, transaction hashes are not guaranteed to be unique across the entire chain, although they are generally unique within a block.
 This means you cannot reliably query transaction information by hash alone.
 For more information, refer to the [Polkadot.js documentation](https://polkadot.js.org/docs/api/FAQ/#which-api-can-i-use-to-query-by-transaction-hash).

 ## Related Hooks